jdestefx/e3-lite/README.md

 							; Could be used to make other bots stun or taunt the mob so the bot can recahrm.
 							; (ehg. /bct clerics //casting `stun command` -targetid|!!{Target.ID}) AutoMez=NO						; [YES|NO] Toggle for automez logic.
-AutoMezSpell=NONE					; [SPELL NAME] Name of the mez to use for automez.
+AutoMezSpell=NONE					; [SPELL NAME] Name of the mez spell or spells (comma separated) to use for automez.
 AutoMezSpawnSearch=npc radius 50 los range 1 60		; [SPAWN SEARCH] The spawn search criteria for identifying mobs to automez.
+Range is the level range.
+Obviously stay under your mez spell's limit.
 AutoMezTimerMarginSeconds=10				; [INT] Adjust re-mez time by adding margin here.
 Use seconds (without "s" at the end).